Spatially Derived Clusters

 label = TRUE)

-An important note about this UMAP is that we are still using the UMAP_1 and UMAP_2 that were derived from the original dimensionality workflow.
-We are not using the UMAP coordinates derived from BANKSY.
+Keep in mind that that this UMAP still uses the original UMAP_1 and UMAP_2 coordinates from the initial dimensionality reduction workflow; we are not using UMAP coordinates derived from the BANKSY results.

 Assess clustering